Herb Caen wrote a city into coherence.

 That method would become famous enough to feel inevitable, though it was anything but.
 Caen's column made room for elite gossip and democratic street noticing in the same space.
 Politicians, waiters, actresses, cranks, socialites, bartenders, and neighborhood fixtures could all enter the frame.
 The column flattened status just enough to make San Francisco feel like one crowded, theatrical room.

 This is part of why he lasted.
-Readers were not only checking what had happened.
-They were checking whether the city's mood had been properly registered.
+Readers were checking what had happened and whether the city's mood had been properly registered.

 He turned style into civic power